CrazyCoder613/awesome-vue/README.md

   - [AwesomeTechStack](https://awesometechstack.com) - Website Tech Stack Analyzer
   - [massCode](https://github.com/antonreshetov/massCode) - An open source code snippets manager for developers.
 Build with Electron, Vue and Monaco editor.
   - [ClipLeap](https://www.clipleap.com/) - Platform for posting and sharing moments in long videos.
+  - [RSVP Keeper](https://www.rsvpkeeper.com/) - Online reservations made easy.
+Get your event up and running in no time.
+Made with Vue and Go.
+  - [PNGK](https://pngk.org/) - Official website for a consultancy company working to find solutions for humanitarian, human rights and other like minded organizations.
+  - [BMWUSA Vehicle Configurator](https://www.bmwusa.com/build-your-own.html) - Vehicle Configurator for BMWUSA

 ### Interactive Experiences